GhostMEn20034/SMILE_SALES_ORDER_MICROSERVICE/README.md

 #### 1.3 Go to localhost:8003 or 127.0.0.1:8003 and use the API.

 #### Running `docker-compose` in production
-If you want to do that, you need to use the file `docker-compose-prod.yml` and the of the file with env variables should be `.env.prod`.<br>
+If you want to do that, you need to use the file `docker-compose-prod.yml` and the file name with env variables should be `.env.prod`.<br>
 This option assumes that you have already run db in AWS or any other providers.<br>
 Also you need to use different command to run the app:
 ```bash